se-edu/learningresources/contents/data/sql/SQL.md

   You can experiment with this example on <a href="https://www.db-fiddle.com/f/yxjjgbkKmsa46cKjeEg1X/2">DB Fiddle</a> by entering queries into the <code>Query SQL</code> pane and then clicking the <code>Run</code> icon.
 </box>

 The example shown here is relatively simple.
-Typical SQL queries have the capability to be much more complex as there are a lot of clauses, functions and operators that are not covered here.
+Typical SQL queries have the capability to be much more complex as there are a lot of clauses, functions, and operators that are not covered here.
+As the complexity of the query grows, there is a possible decrease in the performance of the query.
+This is why [query planning](https://www.khanacademy.org/computing/computer-programming/sql/relational-queries-in-sql/a/more-efficient-sql-with-query-planning-and-optimization) and [optimization](https://www.sisense.com/blog/8-ways-fine-tune-sql-queries-production-databases/) is important.

 ---